British Rail DP2: Accident

 On 31 July 1967 it was involved in a serious accident at Thirsk, colliding at speed with the de-railed Cliffe (Kent) to Uddingston (Glasgow) cement train.
 DP2 sustained severe front and left hand side damage, and was taken to York shed where it remained sheeted over.
 The damage proved to be so great that it was considered uneconomical to repair.
 It was withdrawn from BR service in September 1967 and moved to the Vulcan Foundry where it was stored until it was dismantled in 1968, its reusable parts being provided to the Class 50 pool of spares.
 Its engine initially went to D417/50 017 'Royal Oak', but ended its working days in D437/50037 'Illustrious'.

 Models

 The DP2 "Prototype Deltic" is being made as a kit and ready-to-run in OO gauge by Silver Fox Models.

-Ready-to-run models in both liveries are also available from Heljan.
+In 2012, Heljan introduced ready-to-run OO gauge models of DP2 in both liveries.